Jaime5Alvarez/Domain-Application-Infraestructure/README.md

 # React Task Manager App

 This is a simple React Task Manager app that allows you to add, complete, and view tasks using the Domain-Application-Infraestructure layer.
-It uses functional components and state management to handle tasks.
+It uses functional componentsm state management to handle tasks, and crucrud.com as API.

 ## Installation